Hydration is the cornerstone of success for triathletes.

 3. Hydration Maintenance

-Continue to hydrate throughout the post-race day to ensure your body fully recovers.
+Continue to drink water properly throughout the post-race day to ensure your body fully recovers.

 The post-race period is an often underestimated phase of a triathlon, but it’s where your body repairs and prepares for future challenges.